A Model-Independent Precision Test of General Relativity using LISA Bright Standard Sirens: Conclusion Discussion

-The current planned BAO measurements with detectors such as Vera Rubin Observatoryand Euclid will significantly enhance our understanding by surveying 18,000 square degrees and extending precise measurements within the redshift range of z=1 to z=3.
-Additionally, DESI focuses on BAO and the evolution of cosmic structures through redshift-space distortions up to redshift $z=3.7$.
-Despite covering 14,000 square degrees and targeting an accuracy better than 0.5\% within the redshift intervals of 0.0 < z < 3.7, there are currently no instruments planned to measure BAO beyond redshift $z=3.7$.
+The current BAO measurements from the Vera Rubin Observatory, Euclid, and DESI, which cover redshifts up to z=3.7.
 This limitation on the BAO measurements impacts our results on the reconstruction of the frictional term as a function of cosmic redshift.
-This limitation is illustrated in Figures \ref{fig:violin} and \ref{fig:Fzreconstruction}, where we show the results using deeper colors for redshifts up to $z=3.0$.
-Beyond redshift $z=3.0$, the results are shown in fainter colors to highlight the limitations of our current planned BAO measurements, as we have used LSST-like measurements for our analysis.
+This limitation is illustrated in Figures \ref{fig:violin} and \ref{fig:Fzreconstruction}, where we show the results using deeper colors for redshifts up to $\mathrm{z=3.0}$.
+Beyond redshift $\mathrm{z=3.0}$, the results are shown in fainter colors to highlight the limitations of our current planned BAO measurements, as we have used LSST-like measurements for our analysis.
 Improved surveys with deeper reach could potentially overcome these limitations, providing more accurate reconstructions and deeper insights into the frictional term across a wider range of redshifts.

 Additionally, our proposed methodology can be adapted to incorporate dark sirens, where accurately determining the redshift is critical.
-For this, we employ the three-dimensional clustering of GW sources with galaxies to deduce redshifts, as highlighted in prior studies \cite{mukherjee2018beyond, mukherjee2020probing, Mukherjee:2020hyn, Mukherjee:2022afz, abbott2021constraints}.
+For this, the three-dimensional clustering of GW sources with galaxies is employed to deduce redshifts, as highlighted in prior studies. \cite{mukherjee2018beyond, mukherjee2020probing, Mukherjee:2020hyn, Mukherjee:2022afz, abbott2021constraints,Afroz:2024joi}.
 It is important to note that the current analysis focuses strictly on bright sirens.
 This focus necessitates the exclusion of certain GW sources such as EMRIs and stellar mass BHBs, which typically do not have EM counterparts.
-Furthermore, our study limits its scope to redshifts up to $z=8$ due to the increasing difficulty in detecting EM counterparts beyond this point.
+Furthermore, our study limits its scope to redshifts up to $\mathrm{z=6}$ due to the increasing difficulty in detecting EM counterparts beyond this point.
 Incorporating dark sirens, which do not have EM counterparts, could significantly refine the accuracy of our frictional term measurements.
 The extension of our approach to include dark sirens could lead to more precise determinations of the frictional term, thereby enhancing our understanding of the fundamental principles of gravity.